vapoursynth/vapoursynth/doc/plugins/subtext.rst

          in the file will be printed on each frame of the output.
 The information printed about each track includes the id, the language (if known), the resolution, and the format.

          Default: False.

+      *flatten*
+         If this is True, ImageFile will output a clip with exactly as many frames as there are pictures in the subtitle file.

+         If this is True, *blend* has no effect (no automatic blending).

+         Default: False.